rotki/rotki/docs/usage_guide.rst

 Following are definitions for the all_event document's columns

 - ``type`` is a string describing the type of event a user engaged in, e.g. in "I buy ETH for EUR", buy is the ``type``.
-- ``location`` is a string describing the location the event occured at.
+- ``location`` is a string describing the location the event occurred at.
 For example "kraken" for kraken trades.
 - ``asset`` is a string identifying the asset an event was paid in, e.g. in "I bought 1 ETH for 100 EUR", EUR is the  ``asset``.
 - ``free_amount``: is a number specifying the amount of ``asset`` that won't be taken into consideration for tax purposes.
 - ``taxable_amount``: is a number specifying the amount of ``asset`` needed to be taken into consideration for tax purposes according to the accounting settings, e.g. "I sold 1 ETH for 120 EUR", 1 ETH is the ``taxable_amount``.